-- OMAP and OLTL require PH and CHC-MCOs to make services accessible within the required travel times using out-of-network providers if in-network providers are not available. - OMHSAS and ODP require office approval for exceptions when the Contractor determines that a member requires a specialized service and a network provider is not available in the required time frames.
-The process requires appropriate delivery of services and the availability of local supports for the member and is evaluated based on the number of network providers in the service area, on a caseby-case basis.
+- OMAP and OLTL require PH and CHC-MCOs to make services accessible within the required travel times using out-of-network providers if in-network providers are not available. - OMHSAS and ODP require approval by OMHSAS or ODP for exceptions when the contractor determines that a member requires a specialized service and a network provider is not available in the required time frames.
+The network exception request must provide for the appropriate delivery of services and the availability of local supports for the member and the request is evaluated based on the number of network providers in the service area, on a case- by-case basis.